oscaralexander/vectorizer/README.md

 Tested in Chrome, Safari and Firefox, where Safari proved rougly 300% faster than Chrome, and 100% faster than Firefox.

 ### Disclaimer
-This tool wasn't designed to be public-facing so please bear with any quirks and lack of better documentation.
+This tool wasn't designed to be public-facing so please bear with any quirks, rough edges and lack of better documentation.
 Hope you'll have some fun with it regardless!